jesusmabas/bread-ai/README.md

-# Bread AI - Your Intelligent Baking Assistant
+# PanaderIA - Your Intelligent Baking Assistant

-Welcome to Bread AI, a sophisticated web application designed to take the guesswork out of bread and pizza making.
-Whether you're a novice baker or a seasoned professional, Bread AI provides the tools to create perfect dough every time.
+Welcome to PanaderIA, a sophisticated web application designed to take the guesswork out of bread and pizza making.
+Whether you're a novice baker or a seasoned professional, PanaderIA provides the tools to create perfect dough every time.
 It combines a powerful deterministic fermentation formula with a cutting-edge AI baker powered by the Google Gemini API to give you unparalleled control over your baking process.

 ## ✨ Key Features